celery/ceps/draft/jumpstarter.rst

 that's the place to go and start taking a look at the time of writing.
 Further buildout of certain aspects of the reference implementation (which are also related to `Celery Next-Gen`_) may be blocked or waiting on some third-party library support.
-One example is we're waiting for an `APScheduler 4.0 Release`_.
+One example is we're waiting for an `AP Scheduler 4.0 Release`_.

 Copyright
 =========